Museum Week: History

 Institutions open their doors both virtually and physically.
 On Twitter, they use seven hashtags (including the hashtag #MuseumWeek), using a different hashtag each day for a week (see table below).
-Launched in 2014 on Twitter, MuseumWeek brought together almost 700 European institutions on Twitter in the first year.
+In their first year, MuseumWeek brought together almost 700 European institutions.

+"A global operation conceived and launched in France, MuseumWeek is a valuable tool for promoting the cultural influence of our country," said Fleur Pellerin, Minister of Culture in 2015.

 In 2015, the Cité des Sciences et de l'Industrie organized an event asking one question: "What is the cultural heritage of our time that will be passed on to future generations?"
 In response, the institution set out to archive all Tweets featuring the word #MuseumWeek in a time capsule.
 With a size of 60 × 30 × 28.6 cm and a weight of 30 kilos, the capsule is composed of acrylic, glass, carbon fibre, and metal.
 Sealed on March 29, 2015 at midnight, it will not be opened before 2035 and contains information for future generations about our way of life and our consumption of art in 2015.

 The 4th event took place in 2017 on new platforms: Instagram, Snapchat, the Chinese social network Weibo, and the Russian network Vkontakte.
-The event is organized by the association Culture for Causes Network.
-Each year, MuseumWeek promotes a different theme.